 The Gardens have used their new prosperity to catch up on maintenance and to plant bulbs and plants appropriate to the seaside location.
 A big windbreak planted in the 1980s in the south-west corner has greatly helped the Garden surmount the perennial problem of gale-force south-west winds.
 The shape of trees in the South Garden, all bent from the wind, testifies to the force of the gales.

-Other improvements include a section designed for small children, and new and repaired seats and tables.
+Other improvements include a section designed for small children, new and repaired seats and tables and the replacement of the Southern Railings.
 The Garden is now a big contributor to the value of the estate.